I'll confess: I'm a total sleep princess.

 Shipping mattresses around the world is no small feat.

 But with a little help from UPS, FedEx and Essentia's special “Roll Pack Machine”, it all becomes possible.

 See, it takes special machinery to compress, roll and pack some of the heaviest mattresses in the world.

 The mattress industry had never compressed a product as dense as the Essentia mattress.
 However, upgrading compressors, motors and and a gentle re-tool of a custom Italian-made Roll-Pack Machine by Essentia made it possible.
 What does this kind of roll packing mean for the environment?
 It means the mattress takes 75% less space in a truck, and uses 75% less packaging.
 The Essentia boxes are made from 80% post consumer recycled paper as well.

 So thanks to this, almost all Essentia products are delivered via UPS or FedEx.

 You just visit the Essentia website, choose your mattress size and your mattress is made and shipped right to your door, along with a 20-year warranty, and a 60-Day money back guarantee.

-And as I promised, you get 10% off any mattress, period.
-Just use code “BEN10” at MyEssentia.com.
-That’s it.
-Enjoy – and in case you want the same mattress I’m now using, I personally got a King Sized Dormeuse Mattress.
+Just go to bengreenfieldfitness.com/myessentia.
+That's it.
+Enjoy – and in case you want the same mattress I'm now using, I personally got a King Sized Dormeuse Mattress.